 - Visualize a successful interview

 The goal isn't to "fake confidence"—it's to get your body into a state that produces genuine confidence.
+Cortisol decreases and testosterone increases with open, expansive postures — even when done briefly in private.

 2. The "Best Self" Activation

 Research by Adam Grant shows that recalling a time when you were at your best activates positive psychological states that improve performance.
+People who completed this exercise showed measurably higher confidence and articulation in subsequent tasks.

 Before the interview, spend 5 minutes writing about a professional moment when you were at your peak.
 What did you do?
 How did it feel?
 What was the outcome?
+Carry that feeling into the interview.

 3. Reframe Anxiety as Excitement